Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Diffusion

-Answer is C: The term “active” implies using energy (in the form of ATP) to move a molecule against its concentration gradient while the other processes are all passive.
+Answer is C: The term “active” implies using energy (in the form of ATP) to move a molecule against its concentration gradient while the other processes are all passive. - Which of the tissue types below consists of a single layer of cells?

 A. Stratified squamous epithelial tissue